Spin symmetry breaking in the translation-invariant Hartree-Fock electron gas: Main results on HF equilibrium states and on the phase diagram

 \begin{proof}[Proof of Theorem~\ref{th:uniqueness_T=0}] When the interaction potential $w$ is radial non-increasing, minimisers for the no-spin problem~\eqref{eq:GS_HF_free_energy_no_spin} are also radial non-increasing, by Lemma~\ref{lem:well-posed}.
 This implies that $g\ast w$ is radial non-increasing as well, hence that

 is radial and strictly increasing.
 Since $g$ satisfies the equation~\eqref{eq:EulerLagrange_mu_T0} for some $\mu$, it must then be the characteristic function of a ball.
-Note that $\tilde g(k)$ vanishes since the level sets of the above function $h(k)$ are spheres, hence have vanishing Lebesgue measure.
-The value of $\mu$ follows from the constraint on the density. \end{proof}
+The radius of the ball is found from the constraint on the density.
+Note that $\tilde g(k)$ vanishes since the level sets of the above function $h(k)$ are spheres, hence have vanishing Lebesgue measure. \end{proof}

 With Theorem~\ref{th:uniqueness_T=0} at hand we can compute exactly the right side of~\eqref{eq:decoupled_energy} and determine the optimal values of $t$ and the possible regions of symmetry breaking.
 This is done in Section~\ref{sec:T_0}, where the zero-temperature case is investigated for general Riesz-type potentials in all dimensions.
 In the three dimensional Coulomb case, we need to find the minimum of the function